Zeioth/distroupdate.nvim/README.md

 },
 ```

+## How to pass the plugins file to lazy
+If you've used `:DistroFreezePluginVersions` you might be wondering how to tell lazy how to use that file.
+You can find an example [here](https://github.com/NormalNvim/NormalNvim/blob/main/lua/base/2-lazy.lua).

 ## Credits
 The GPL3 lua libraries this plugin use come from NormalNvim (Full rewrite) and AstroNvim (Foundation and git wrapper).
 So please support both projects if you enjoy this plugin.